 You won’t believe what I found in my bathtub the other day.
 A slug.
 A SLUG IN MY BATHTUB!
 Yukety-yuk!

 I kept the door closed for some hours and then ran hot water for a while because as you know Ivy is fascinated with the bathtub.

 How on earth did a slug get in my tub?
 Had to be the drain.
 There are no windows or other places it could have come from I don’t think.

 I can’t abide mice, snakes, or slugs.
 I’m sure there are a few other nasty reptiles or insects on that list, but those are right there at the top.

 When I lived in Texas, there were those cute little green lizards.
 I liked them though.

-I also had Nathan secure the yellow cupboard where I’m keeping my boho craft supplies.
-Ivy is determined to get in there to check out all those beads.
+Ivy is determined to get in these little drawers to check out all those beads.
 I can just see her getting the plastic containers open and hundreds if not thousands of beads scattering across the floor.